kylejamesbyron/plotline/README.md

 - [] Create new database
 - [] Beat editor Edit Beats
 - [] add Narratives
+- [] maybe add mode where you create edit and view at the same time
+- [ ] work on look of view
 - add colors for tags

 **LONG TERM**
 - Project Chooser